caternuson/ESP8266_BMP180_Server/README.md

 # Getting Data
 Once the ESP8266 HUZZAH has been programmed, powered, and successfully connected to your network, you should be able to request temperature and pressure from it.
-A python code sniper below shows how to request the current temperature.
+A python code snipet below shows how to request the current temperature.
 ```python
 def get_OAT():